gklijs/bkes-demo/README.md

 ## <a id="intro">Intro</a>

 This project is an example of an event sourcing application using Kafka.
+For the messages it's using the concepts I learned from the [Axon framework](https://docs.axoniq.io/reference-guide/v/3.1/part-i-getting-started/messaging-concepts).
+In shore, we have commands, which is the type of message used to change something, what might lead to an event type of message.
+An event is something which happened, and we keep forever.
+Based on the past events a command can be successful or not.
+To ensure CQRS, based on the events we can build projections, on which queries can be executed.
+Because we issue the commands and queries over Kafka, the feedback for them is also done via specific messages.

 If you don't know much about Kafka, then it's a good idea to read [an introduction to Kafka](https://hackernoon.com/thorough-introduction-to-apache-kafka-6fbf2989bbc1).